Working with Courses

 - Reading lists that are associated with a course inherit the start and end dates of the course, as well as the number of participants.

-- When enabled by your institution, a list can be associate with multiple courses.
-When a list is associated with multiple courses, the reading list uses (by default) the earliest start date and the latest end date, and is set to a number of participants equal to the total participants of all associated courses.
+- When enabled by your institution, a list can be associated with multiple courses.
+When a list is associated with multiple courses, the reading list uses (by default) the earliest start date and the latest end date and is set to a number of participants equal to the total participants of all associated courses.

 - When enabled by your institution, you can initiate digitization and/or copyright clearance requests for the citations on the list.